Chicano art movement: Chicano art as activism

 This impact not only served its local community but is also beginning to inspire a cultural shift within art spaces such as those within California.
 Many different institutions in San Diego and neighboring parts of California are beginning to incorporate Chicano Park's artistry into their exhibits.
-This growing recognition of not only the culture but the stories of Chicanos city-wide reflects a broader appreciation for the power of community- driven art.
+This growing recognition of not only the culture but the stories of Chicanos city-wide reflects a broader appreciation for the power of community-driven art.
 The City Clerks Archives joined forces with Chicano park and its artists to showcase an exhibit titled, “Telling Our Stories and Preserving Our Histories: The Chicano Movement in San Diego.”
 According to an article on the event, it featured photographs of San Diego city records and newspaper articles that helped tell the story of the Chicanx communities of Logan Heights and Barrio Logan.
 The event also featured many different stories inscribed on pillars that allowed the community's history to be preserved.
-This collaboration successfully bridged the gap between archival documentation and the vibrant artistry of Chicano park, creating a powerful and multifaceted piece.
-The integration of various resources; photographs, city records, newspaper clippings, and the murals from the community itself provided an extensive understanding of the community's rich culture and history.
-This collaboration in itself also shows how Chicanos are finally being able to showcase their art and tell their stories in different spaces and hopefully educate other communities on their own.
-To summarize, this exhibit is one of many spaces that Chicanos are now able to showcase their cultures and stories of their community.
-More importantly, they are able to showcase the enduring power of art and the necessity of community collaboration and efforts in preserving cultural heritage.